Guide written by:

-- If you didn't already do so at the start of winter, trim your rose bushes before spring growth begins.
-For any climbing roses, it's best to keep the main branches intact while trimming back smaller offshoots.
+- If you didn't already do so at the start of winter, trim your rose bushes before spring growth really takes off.
+As for climbing roses, it's best to keep the main branches intact while trimming back smaller offshoots.

 - At the start of the season, your vegetation will begin to spring back to life and branches will start to grow.
 Secure all climbing plants such as honeysuckle, brambles and clematis.

 - Wait until the sun has had enough time to warm up the ground properly before mulching your shrubs or roses.